windyScripts/dev-directory/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings
 - [ ] Docs have been updated if applicable
-- [ ] Tests have been updated if applicable